PvPClt/project/album_en.md

 ![](Images/En_Album_33.jpg)

-Session of the International Commission on the destruction of the Kakhovka Hydroelectric Dam.
+Session of the International Commission on the destruction of the Kakhovka Hydroelectric Dam in Ukraine.

 **Western representative:**